ivanlasic23/Project1/ReadMe.md

 About

-The about page provides visitors with information about hours of operation and a informative video about BYS.
+The about page provides visitors with information about hours of operation and a informative video about BYS as well as testimonials which is a big part of most of the similar web sites.

+Pricing

 Pricing page provides users with two different pricing options subject to change in the future as one of the options is a promo that the studio is doing to attract new clients during winter months.
-Clicking on the Sign up here takes the user to the contact page.
+Clicking on the Sign up here takes the user to the sign up page.

-Contact page
+Sign up page

 This page will allow the user to get signed up.
-The user will be able specify if they would like to take part normal pricing or winter months promo.
+The user will be able specify if they would like to sign up normal pricing or winter months promo.
 The user will be asked to submit their full name and email address.
 I have decides against using the labels because I think it looks cleaner without it.
+In place of labels I have used placeholders.

 Testing
-In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your project’s features and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

 In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

 If this section grows too long, you may want to split it off into a separate file and link to it from here.